NoneTheWeisser/perlman-group-project/README.md

-# EDA Solo Project - Starting Repo
+# EDA Group Project - Starting Repo

 This version uses React, Zustand, Express, Passport, and PostgreSQL.
 (A full list of dependencies can be found in `package.json`.)